Conference Day 1: Wednesday, May 14

 • Gabriel Gatti, former Tinker Visiting Fellow at Stanford University and Professor of Sociology at the University of the Basque Country, will discuss his innovative approach to “contar” (counting) and lead a workshop on narrative strategies in the face of catastrophe

-Modality: in-person only.
-Location: Stanford Humanities Center, Board Room (424 Santa Teresa St, Stanford, CA 94305); lunch provided
+Modality: virtual and in-person.
+Location: Stanford Humanities Center, Board Room (424 Santa Teresa St, Stanford, CA 94305); lunch provided—Zoom option as well